Ballantine's: History

 The new owners' first task was to secure fillings, to which end the Miltonduff and Glenburgie Distilleries were purchased, and a massive new grain distillery – the largest in Europe – built at Dumbarton.
-During the 1960s the company turned to Europe – at that time an unexplored market for Scotch whisky – and by 1965 had secured such a strong foothold there that it resolved to gear the home trade to supporting the overseas business.
+During the 1960s, Ballantine's expanded its focus to continental European markets, which were then emerging as significant new destinations for Scotch whisky.
+By 1965, the brand had established a strong commercial presence in the region and subsequently adjusted its domestic operations to prioritise growing overseas demand.

 Strong distribution and the popularity of Scotch whisky in the mid-1980s were key influencers in growth.
 Ballantine's was named the number one brand in Europe and the third largest in the world in 1986 with the oldest product Ballantine's Finest.
-In Korea, Ballantine's is the clear number one in the category with its ever-popular Ballantine's 17 in addition to 21 and 30.
-In 1988, the company became part of the global beverage conglomerate Allied Domecq.
+In 1987, the company became part of the global beverage conglomerate Allied Domecq.

-In 2002 the large Dumbarton Grain distillery was mothballed, with production shifting to the Strathclyde Grain distillery in the Gorbals of Glasgow.
-In 2005 Ballantine's was acquired by Pernod Ricard.
+In 2002, the large Dumbarton distillery was mothballed, and production shifted to the Strathclyde Grain distillery in the Gorbals of Glasgow.
+In 2005, Ballantine's was acquired by Pernod Ricard.
 Ballantine's still maintain a large bonded warehouse complex in Dumbarton East and a bottling plant to the North of the town.

 In 2006, Sandy Hyslop was appointed as Ballantine's Master Blender – the 5th Master Blender in Ballantine's 180-year history.

+Korean media in 2010 described Ballantine's—including its 17-, 21- and 30-year-old expressions—as among the most popular imported spirits in the country.
+According to Pernod Ricard Korea, Ballantine's was reported in 2019 to be the most-consumed Scotch whisky in South Korea over a three-year period, with a market share of roughly 28%.

-In November 2024, Ballantine’s releases its first single grain expression, named Ballantine’s Single Distillery.
+In November 2024, Ballantine's released its first single grain expression, named Ballantine's Single Distillery.